 A student who enters the program to earn an MA degree is expected to complete all requirements within six to nine academic quarters of full-time enrollment (or its equivalent).

-A student admitted to the Master's program must apply for admission ot the Doctoral program before pursuing a PhD degree.
+A student admitted to the Master's program must apply for admission to the Doctoral program before pursuing a PhD degree.